Microscopic Examination of SRF-quality Nb Films through Local Nonlinear Microwave Response: Experimental results

 The results of the defect signal and the Nb signal of all seven Nb/Cu samples are summarized in Table \ref{tbl:ResultSummary}.
 For the six HiPIMS Nb/Cu samples, it is quite universal that $P_{3f}$ measurements reveal the intrinsic Nb signal around 9 K and the extrinsic defect signal at low temperatures.
 Specifically, the defect signal with $T_{c}^{P_{3f}}$ between 6.3 K and 6.8 K is observed for five out of the six HiPIMS Nb/Cu samples, suggesting that such a defect is a generic feature for these HiPIMS Nb/Cu samples.
 Moreover, the defect signals are always much stronger than the intrinsic Nb signal around 9 K, like the situation shown in Fig. \ref{fig:P3fRaw}.
 Scanning measurements are performed for three HiPIMS samples (25 V bias sample, 50 V bias sample and 125 V bias sample), and the results show that the defect signals are quite uniform at the $\mu$m-scale for all three samples.
-Data for the HiPIMS 50 V bias sample and the 100 V bias sample are shown in Appendix \ref{sec:ExtraData}.
+Data for the HiPIMS 50 V bias sample, the HiPIMS 100 V bias sample and the DCMS sample are shown in Appendix \ref{sec:ExtraData}.
+Data for the HiPIMS 0 V bias sample is qualitatively different from all the other six samples and is discussed in Appendix \ref{sec:NoBiasSample}.

-One may wonder if hysteresis shows up in $P_{3f}(T)$ measurements.
-To check hysteresis, we compare $P_{3f}(T)$ in a warm-up process to $P_{3f}(T)$ in a cool-down process for a sample showing a defect signal (Appendix \ref{sec:Hysteresis}).
-As shown in Appendix \ref{sec:Hysteresis}, $P_{3f}(T)$ does not exhibit a clear hysteresis.